Lando Norris: Bio And Career Highlights

 Early Life and Education

-His early life was rooted in a supportive family environment; Lando Norris was born in Bristol, England, to Adam Norris and Cisca Wauman, a Belgian native.
-His father, a successful pensions manager, provided the means for Lando to pursue his burgeoning passion for motorsport at a young age.
+Born in Bristol, England, Lando Norris grew up in Glastonbury, Somerset, in a supportive family environment.
+His father, Adam Norris, a successful businessman, sparked his interest in motorsports at an early age.

-Norris attended Millfield School in Somerset, where he honed his competitive spirit before dedicating himself fully to racing.
-He began karting at age seven, swiftly progressing through junior categories and foreshadowing his future in elite motorsports.
+Norris attended Millfield School, a prestigious independent school in Street, Somerset, before dedicating himself fully to racing.
+He began karting at age seven, swiftly progressing through junior categories and winning the Karting World Championship in 2014.

 Notable Relationships